Consumer medicine information

 • pain in the chest, arm or below the breastbone

-• pain or discomfort that goes to your back
+• pain or discomfort radiating to the back

 • breathlessness and/or difficulty breathing